davesadev/pandos/README.md

 | Deployment method          | Self hosted remote Apache server |                  Azure App Services                  |                   Azure Cloud Database |

 # Running instructions

+This assumes that you are developing on a windows system and have a local target database for development.

+<br><br><br>
 Navigate to parent dir and clone repo